plone/training/plone_training_config/instructions.rst

 .. code-block:: bash

-    $ ./py27/bin/python bootstrap.py
+    $ ./py27/bin/pip install -r requirements.txt
     $ ./bin/buildout

-This will take some time and produce a lot of output because it downloads and configures Plone.
+This will take a lot of time and produce a lot of output because it downloads and configures Plone.
 Once it is done you can start your instance with

 .. code-block:: bash